Rodrigodd/giui/README.md

   - this means that there is no default graphics
 - No advanced GUI architectures
-  - widgets use callback closures, but only the widgets that I made, not in the core of crate at last.
+  - widgets use callback closures, but only the widgets that I made, not in the core of crate at least.
 I expect to be able to make widgets that use others event systems.
   - there are no reactive events, or something like that, controls need to be updated manually.